The Container Herb Garden

 Growing Terrific Tomatoes

 Nothing compares to the sweetness and flavor of a fresh, home-grown tomato!
-Mark Lyons, an experienced garden consultant, will show you how to successfully grow this juicy, mouth-watering garden fruit in your own backyard or container garden.
+Mark Lyons, an experienced garden coach, will show you how to successfully grow this juicy, mouth-watering garden fruit in your own backyard or container garden.

 Heavenly Homemade Dairy Treats (a.k.a.
 Crème de la Cream)

 There is more to dairy than just milk.
-In this class, Mark Lyons, an experienced cheesemaker, will show you how to turn that milk into wonderful treats such as butter, cheese, buttermilk, crème fraîche, and Devonshire clotted cream.
+In this class, Mark Lyons, an experienced home cheesemaker, will show you how to turn that milk into wonderful treats such as butter, cheese, buttermilk, crème fraîche, and Devonshire clotted cream.

 The Joy of Perennials

 Perennial flowers, with their bright colors and long life, are an excellent addition that can liven up any garden.
-In this class, Mark Lyons, an experienced gardener, will show you how to grow and cultivate these beautiful garden gems, along with how to choose the best and hardiest specimens for our region.
+In this class, Mark Lyons, an experienced garden coach, will show you how to grow and cultivate these beautiful garden gems, along with how to choose the best and hardiest specimens for our region.

 The Joy of Goat Milk Cheeses